1200wd/bitcoinlib/README.rst

 Python Bitcoin Library
 ======================

-Bitcoin Crypto Currency Library for Python.
+Bitcoin cryptocurrency Library writen in Python.

-Includes a fully functional wallet, with multi signature, multi currency and multiple accounts.
+Allows you to create a fully functional Bitcoin wallet with a single line of code.
 Use this library to create and manage transactions, addresses/keys, wallets, mnemonic password phrases and blocks with simple and straightforward Python code.

-You this library at a high level and create and manage wallets for the command line or at a low level and create your own custom made transactions, keys or wallets.
+You can use this library at a high level and create and manage wallets from the command line or at a low level and create your own custom made transactions, scripts, keys or wallets.

-The BitcoinLib connects to various service providers automatically to update wallets, transactions and blockchain information.
+The BitcoinLib connects to various service providers automatically to update wallets, transaction and blockchain information.

 .. image:: https://github.com/1200wd/bitcoinlib/actions/workflows/unittests.yaml/badge.svg